 - Fallon and Byrne Exchequer Street: Boutique–style supermarket/delicatessen, impressive range of imported international ingredients and products as well as local specialities.
 Perfect for Irish-themed gourmet hampers.

-- Brown Thomas, Grafton Street: High End Retailer- check out The Marvel Room – very cool gift ideas.
-Also, See BT2 on Grafton Street – it’s the younger, slightly less expensive version of Brown Thomas.
+- Brown Thomas, Grafton Street: High End Retailer – check out The Marvel Room for some very cool gift ideas.
+Plus, take a minute or two to browse the super-creative window dressing.

 - Arnotts, Henry Street: Department store with a slightly edgier range than Brown Thomas.
 Excellent cosmetics department and interesting fashion labels.
-Their recently added shoe garden is a real treat too.
+Their window displays are always extra special at this time of year.

 - Kilkenny Nassau Street: Selection of Irish designed jewellery, homeware, clothing and artwork.